MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## What's new for C++ in Visual Studio version 17.3

-For a summary of new features and bug fixes in Visual Studio in version 17.3, see [Visual Studio 2022 version 17.3 Release Notes](/visualstudio/releases/2022/release-notes-v17.3).
+For a summary of new features and bug fixes in Visual Studio in version 17.3, see [Visual Studio 2022 version 17.3 Release Notes](/visualstudio/releases/2022/release-notes-v17.3) and [C++ improvements](https://devblogs.microsoft.com/visualstudio/visual-studio-2022-17-3-is-now-available/#c-improvements).

 - The Arm64EC toolchain is no longer marked as experimental and is ready for production use.